akash18501/Codedown-frontend/README.md

 	*added a animation simulating gravity , we can change the value of acceleration due to gravity , friction , velocity in x and y direction to make it behave differently
 	, once all the balls have setteled down we can click to restart the animation .

+date:6/5/2020
+	added a breakout game using javascript and html5 canvas